begmuhommet/low-ops-docs/docs/how-to/log-levels.md

 > **_NOTE:_** Re-deploy the application for changes to take place.

-3. Return to `Logs` to review the traces.
+3. Return to the `Logs` tab to review the traces.